 Section 5: Duties of Vice Chair

-In the absence of the chair, the vice chair shall perform the duties of the office of the chair.
-The vice chair shall have other powers and duties as the board may from time to time prescribe.
+In the absence of the chair, the vice chair shall perform the duties of the chair.
+The vice chair shall have other powers and duties as the board may prescribe from time to time.

 Section 6: The President

 The president serves at the pleasure of the Board of Trustees for such term, compensation, and conditions of employment as the board shall determine.
 The president shall be the chief executive officer of the College.
 The president's authority is vested through the Board of Trustees and includes responsibilities for all College educational and managerial affairs, including establishing the term, compensation, and conditions of employment for all senior officers of the College consistent with college compensation policies.
 The president will report annually, to the Governance and Compensation/Assessment Committee, on the compensation policies of the College and the compensation of vice-presidents and deans.

 In the absence or disability of the president for an extended period of time, the Board of Trustees shall appoint one or more individuals to perform the duties of the president.

 Section 8: The Secretary to the Board of Trustees